LibrariesHacked/librarieshacked.github.io/_posts/2020-08-24-data-schema-membership.md

   <figcaption>I'm a 'cardholder' of quite a few library services.
 But no longer a member.</figcaption>
 </figure>

 Do I even need to be a member to use these libraries?
 People that only go in to read papers aren't.
 Or those working on laptops.
 Or are they?
-I've heard some services insist loan out newspapers in the same way as books.
+I've heard some services insist in loaning out newspapers in the same way as books.
 And require membership to log onto WiFi.
 These are decisions for library services, though they'll affect how easy it is to compare data.

 ## Quirks in the data